What is Nesting? — The Core Automation Technology for Print, Sticker & Cutting

 What is Nesting? — Auto-Layout Technology for Print & Cutting

 Nesting is the technique of arranging multiple shapes on a limited sheet of material as tightly as possible.
-In the print industry it is also called imposition, step-and-repeat, or auto-layout.
+In the print industry it is also called imposition, step-and-repeat, or auto-layout — though, as we explain in the FAQ below, those terms are not perfect synonyms.

 ※ Not to be confused with financial "netting" (settlement of offsetting positions).
 In this article, nesting refers to the material-placement technology used in print and manufacturing.

-Simply put, nesting calculates the most efficient way to fit 100 stickers onto a single sheet of paper — minimising wasted material.
+Simply put, nesting calculates the most efficient way to fit, say, 100 stickers onto a single sheet of material — minimising the area that ends up as offcut waste.

-Think of it like packing a suitcase: you stuff every item in so no space is wasted.
-In industrial settings, however, this must be done mathematically and precisely, automatically, across thousands of shapes.
+Think of it like packing a suitcase: you arrange every item so no space is wasted.
+In industrial settings, however, this has to be done mathematically, precisely, and automatically across hundreds or thousands of shapes — and, crucially, while respecting production constraints a suitcase never has, such as cutter spacing, bleed, and rotation limits.

 Where is Print Nesting Used?